PelleGroot/bucketlist/PROCESS.md

 # 8-6
 Started working on setting up the firebase database.
 Got the userId from authentication as userId in the database.

+#11-6
+Got the database working and started working on getting the adapter working in my bucketlistview.
+Still had an issue with the adapter on the end of the day.

+#12-6
+Thanks to Nina from the daily standup, I got the adapter working properly.
+And also implemented the google places API.
+And started working on the details screen of the activities.

+#13-6